JulianArnold/LRTHW/test-tickle/README.md

 ## Notes

+20210509: (still on ex36) ex35 'gold_room' looks good for Vienna as Bond & Kara spend little time there

 20210406: fixed snafu with if statement with q_branch and now it looks to be done.

 20210322: added to q_branch and will adapt ex14 for this method